petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-Because a project's inputs, process definitions, and outputs will change over time, and those outputs will be delivered at different times along the life of the project, it's important to keep a history of changes.
+Because a project's inputs, process definitions, and outputs will change over time, and those outputs will be delivered at different point along the life of the project, it's important to keep a history of changes.
 Version control is also critical for collaboration, allowing people to work concurrently on the same files, i.e., not needing to wait for each other like an assembly line.

+>Let them use Git.
+>
+>-- Elitist Hackers

 Besides being notoriously complex and difficult to learn, Git is also not ideal for large files or binary files that change